 Delete button – Deletes the selected template.
 Once deleted, this action cannot be undone.

 Template list – Below the buttons is a list of all templates available for the selected scenario.
 The default template will always be on top.
 Select a template to edit or copy it.

 Note: Default templates cannot be edited, but can be copied.

 This is where the text and the look and feel of Custom templates are tailored.Email and SMS tabs

 Under most scenarios there is an email tab and SMS tab where you choose which notification type you wish to work on.

 If you see a blue icon with a D, it means you are viewing the default template.
-If you see a red icon with C, it means are you viewing a Custom template.
-The default template cannot be edited, the Custom templates can be.
-Learn more about default vs. dustom templatesDynamic fields pane (right)
+If you see a red icon with C, it means you are viewing a Custom template.
+The default template cannot be edited; the Custom templates can be.
+Learn more about default vs. custom templatesDynamic fields pane (right)